princetonduarte/UFOs/README.md

 # HTML Page
 ![](HTML_results.png)

-When you enter the website you will see the basic opening and title, as you scroll down they will begin to see all the data and filters.
+When you enter the website you will see the basic opening and title, as you scroll down you will begin to see all the data and filters.

 ![](HTML_search.png)